-Having a balance of protein and carbohydrate in your snacks and meals – especially around training – will replenish adequate protein as it’s needed.
+Having a protein source in your snacks and meals over the day – especially around training – will replenish adequate protein as it’s needed.
 This also gives muscles the best chance for recovery before you put them through their paces again.

 Timing of day to day meals

 Smaller, frequent structured meals over the day facilitates continuous refuelling and repair needs when the body needs it so fuel is utilised effectively.

 Meals and mid meals consumed at regular intervals are more beneficial for protein and carbohydrate delivery so the body uses this fuel for adaptation as it becomes available.
 It can prevent muscle wastage and can help maintain consistent body weight.
 If you are training heavily or aiming to gain weight you want to aim to eat something every 2-3 hours, if maintaining body comp or in a light training period aim to eat every 3-4 hours.